 Here's everything you need to know.

-- Forming an LLC in the state of Alabama takes 4-6 weeks (standard time) if done by mail and one business day if you file online.
+- It takes an average of 4 to 6 weeks to form an LLC in Alabama (standard time) if done by mail and one business day if you file online.

 - The expedited processing of the Alabama Articles of Organization costs $100 for a 3-business day turnaround.